 I also LOVE helping to style my clients, and I have a fantastic partnership with Style and Select which allows me to send you outfits for the whole family to either inspire you with what you have in your own closet, or to purchase pieces from.
 I also have a few dresses that I’m happy to let my clients borrow too!.
 So if you want outfit help, just check that box on the questionnaire and I’ll be happy to help!

-If it’s an outdoor session (which, for the foreseeable future, it will be), then I do my sessions at sunrise or the hour-ish before sunset.
+If it’s an outdoor session, then I do my sessions at sunrise or the hour-ish before sunset.
 The light is the best at those times of day.
 If you have little ones and starting a session at 6/6:30pm is too late, but they’re up at the crack of dawn, then let’s plan to meet at 6:30/7:00am!
 My kids still think sleep is for the weak, so I have no problem meeting you in the morning!
 Especially if you want to do a location that is more popular or city based, early morning almost guarantees no crowds!

 In terms of where your session will be, I have locations scattered all around the state that I use for sessions.
 I know these places like the back of my hand and I know what they look like in all different kinds of light.
 They are all different kinds of backdrops too, so depending on what you were looking for (open field, water feature, urban), I’ve got your covered.
 Most importantly (especially right now), they are off the beaten path which means that there will likely not be anyone else around.
 I try to find locations that are within a no more than a 30 minute drive max from your home to keep it simple and easy.